 Interventional Radiology

-IR procedures are available to provide minimally invasive treatments throughout the body, including:
+In fact, many conditions that once required surgery can now be treated through interventional radiology, without the need for surgery and general anesthesia.
+IR procedures are now available to provide minimally invasive treatments throughout the body, including:

 • Abdomen (intestines, kidneys, liver, stomach)